 We want to make it as easy as possible for everyone to make healthy food choices.

-‘Organic’ means no pesticides and artificial chemicals are used.
-Although the word organic doesn’t refer to welfare, organic systems usually provide very good welfare standards for animals – using organic feed and slower-growing breeds.
-Organic products often cost more, as the feed and extra living space can be costly for producers.
-We always encourage people to trade up to organic where and if they can.
+Organic means no pesticides and artificial chemicals are used.
+Although it doesn’t refer to welfare, organic systems usually provide very good living standards for animals – using organic feed and slower-growing breeds.
+Organic products often have higher prices, as the feed and extra living space can be costly for producers.
+We always encourage people to trade up to organic if and when they can.

-Also called the sugar tax, this levy is a move for good that ultimately aims to reduce excessive sugar in products.
-The real significance is that it’s a tax on the manufacturer, which has therefore pushed the industry to reformulate sugary drinks.
-Nearly 50% of soft drinks brands have reduced sugar in their products to avoid the levy.
-Plus, any money that is raised from the levy funds breakfast clubs in disadvantaged areas and school sports.
+Also called the sugar tax, this levy is a move for good that ultimately aims to reduce excessive sugar in soft drinks.
+The real significance is that it’s a tax on the manufacturer – and most makers of sugary drinks have reformulated their recipes as a result; nearly 50% of soft drinks brands have reduced sugar in their products to avoid the tariff.
+Plus, any money that is raised from the sugar tax is ring-fenced to fund breakfast clubs in disadvantaged areas and school sports.

 Reformulation means rewriting the recipe for a product, to rebalance levels of saturated fat, sugar or salt.
-For instance, over the last 20 years, many products have been successfully reformulated to reduce salt.
+For instance, over the last 20 years many products have been successfully reformulated to reduce salt.
 This was achieved gradually over many years and, as a result, the public’s tastes adapted too.
-Our salt intake has reduced across the board and this correlated with a reduction in UK blood pressure.
-Reformulating can mean that a product’s flavour will change – but companies try very hard to make that difference as unnoticeable as possible.
-The government has set a target for the food industry to reduce calories and sugar in our foods across five years.
-Currently, lots of everyday products – like yoghurts and cereals – are packed with hidden sugars and it’s not fair to consumers.
+Our salt intake has reduced across the board, correlating with a reduction in UK blood pressure.
+Reformulating can mean that a product’s flavour will change, but companies try very hard to make that difference as unnoticeable as possible.
+Currently, lots of everyday products – such as yoghurts and cereals – are packed with hidden sugars and it’s not fair to consumers.

 Yes.
-There is sugar found naturally in the cell structure of whole foods such as fruit and vegetables, or lactose naturally present in milk and dairy.
-And there are ‘free’ sugars, which are the type of sugar we are trying to reduce.
-Free sugars are those added to food and drink by consumers or by manufacturers, including the sugar found in honey, syrups, fruit juice and smoothies.
-The maximum daily recommended intake of free sugars is seven teaspoons (30g) for anyone over 11 years old; six teaspoons for children aged seven to 10; and five teaspoons for four- to six-year-olds.
+There are natural sugars found in the cell structure of whole foods, such as fruit and vegetables, and lactose naturally present in milk and dairy.
+And there are ‘free’ sugars, which are what we are trying to reduce.
+Free sugars are those added to food and drink by consumers or manufacturers, including the sugar found in honey, syrups, fruit juice and smoothies.
+The maximum daily recommended intake of free sugars is seven teaspoons (30g) for anyone over 11 years old; six teaspoons for children aged seven to 10; and five teaspoons for four to six year olds.

-Definitely.
+Of course.
 We want to make life easier for parents.
-This is why we’re campaigning for clearer food labels – so parents know what’s going into their kids’ food.
-And it’s why we campaign to stop kids being targeted by ads for foods that are high in sugar, salt and saturated fat, which increase pester power.
+This is why we’re campaigning for clearer food labels, so parents know exactly what’s going into their kids’ food.
+And it’s why we have campaigned to stop children being targeted by ads for foods that are high in sugar, salt and saturated fat, which increases pester power.